Citation, DOI & article data

 Complications of epididymo-orchitis include:

-- vascular compromise due to increased intratesticular pressure resulting in testicular ischaemia and even infarction
+- vascular compromise due to increased intratesticular pressure resulting in testicular ischemia, and even infarction

 - epididymal abscess